grubhub/tsppdlib/README.md

 # TSPPD Test Instance Library

-This repository contains problem files used to test models for solving the Traveling Salesman with Pickup and Delivery.
-Problem types are divided by subdirectory. `random-uniform/` contains problem instances with random pickup and delivery locations distributed uniformly over 1000x1000 squares. `grubhub/` contains problem instances generated from observed meal delivery requests at Grubhub and actual travel `grubhub/png/` contains graphical representations of test instances, along with optimal tours.
+This repository contains problem files used to test models for solving the Traveling Salesman Delivery Problem with Pickup and Delivery.
+The sample instances have been provided by [Grubhub](https://www.grubhub.com) to advance research on the subject.

+Problem types are divided by subdirectory:

+* random-uniform/ contains problem instances with random pickup and delivery locations distributed uniformly over 1000x1000 squares.
+* grubhub/ contains problem instances generated from observed meal delivery requests and actual travel.
+* grubhub/png/ contains graphical representations of test instances, along with optimal tours.

+The .tsp files use an extension of the TSPLIB format which adds precedence relations in a PRECEDENCE_SECTION.
+For instance, the following TSPPD instance requires +i precede -i in any feasible tour, for i in {0, 1, ..., n}.

 The `.tsp` files use an extension of the TSPLIB format which adds precedence relations in a `PRECEDENCE_SECTION`.
 For instance, the following TSPPD instance requires `+i` precede `-i` in any feasible tour, for `i` in `{0, 1, ..., n}`.